The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Database Overview

-At the time of writing, the systematic search identified 259 publications (Scopus = 136; WOS = 123).
-After removing duplicates, screening titles and abstracts, and reviewing full texts, 28 studies were retained for the living review and 17 studies met criteria for quantitative synthesis.
-These include a total of 24 independent samples (see ), with sample sizes ranging from 137 to 5075 (median = 621).
+At the time of writing, the systematic search identified 441 publications (Scopus = 252; WOS = 189).
+After removing duplicates, screening titles and abstracts, and reviewing full texts, 35 studies were retained for the living review and 21 studies met criteria for quantitative synthesis.
+These include a total of 28 independent samples (see ), with sample sizes ranging from 137 to 5075 (median = 549.5).
 Main characteristics of all studies included in the review are reported in .
+The dataset used corresponds to the latest release available at the time of writing (March 2026: https://doi.org/10.5281/zenodo.19101247).

-A continuously updated summary of descriptive statistics is available online in the living version of this manuscript.
+A continuously updated summary of descriptive statistics is available online at https://feracotommaso.github.io/living_SEB_review/paper/livingSEBresults.html.

 As a demonstration of the project’s multilevel meta-analytic pipeline, we tested the associations between the five SEB skill domains and academic achievement.
 Following preregistered procedures, a three-level random-effects model was used, with effects nested within samples and studies.
 In line with Borenstein and colleagues (2021), Fisher’s z transformations were applied and then back-transformed to Pearson’s r for interpretation.
 The metafor package was used for the meta-analysis (Viechtbauer, 2010).

 The full set of results is available in and .
-Of the five meta-analysed correlations with academic achievement, three were larger than 0.10, with significant effects (p < 0.01) ranging between 0.11 (i.e., Social engagement) and 0.24 (i.e., Self-management).
+Of the five meta-analysed correlations with academic achievement, four were larger than 0.10, with significant effects (p < 0.01) ranging between 0.1 (i.e., Cooperation) and 0.24 (i.e., Self-management).

 The metaSEM (Cheung, 2024) and lavaan (Rosseel, 2012) R packages were used for these analysis and the open code of the webMASEM app (Jak et al., 2021) was used to guide coding of the Living SEB App section for MASEM.